 Since they're aquatic turtles, diamondback terrapins need a tank that is filled with brackish water that's deep enough for the turtles to swim and dive comfortably.
 They'll also, however, need a wide, flat place to get out of the water and on dry land.
 Look for a 75 gallon or larger tank that will allow your turtle to dive and swim and add a large flat rock or another surface for comfortable basking.
 While many owners use fish tanks for their diamondbacks, any large waterproof container will do—provided that the diamondbacks can't climb out, and other pets or objects can't climb or fall in.

 Water filtration is crucial to a diamondback terrapin's environment.
 Dirty water will lead to skin and shell problems including shell rot.
 There are a variety of submersible, canister, and traditional water filters that you can choose from.

 Crushed coral is recommended for the bottom of the tanks.
 It serves a dual purpose as both a substrate and a calcium supplement.
 Diamondback terrapins like to munch on the coral and they benefit from the added calcium in their diet and the natural wear they get to their beaks from eating it.

 Like other aquatic turtles, terrapins require both heat lights and UVB lights.
 They don't need terribly warm water (in the upper 70's will do) but they do need to be kept from getting too cold.
 This is where the heat lights come into play.

-During the day, white heat lights can be used to add extra warmth to your tank, but at night you should use a ceramic heat emitter, blue or red heat light so you don't stress your turtle out with light during the nighttime.
+During the day, white heat lights can be used to add extra warmth to your tank, but at night you should use a ceramic heat emitter with blue or red light so you don't stress your turtle out with light during the nighttime.
 Water heaters designed for fish tanks can also be used to keep the water warm but make sure the ambient temperature outside of the water is kept in the 80's.